marcosortiz/easy_sockets/README.md

 ### Unix Sockets

-Open up a terminal window and type the following to start a TCP server:
+Open up a terminal window and type the following to start a Unix server:
 ```bash
 nc -Ul /tmp/test_socket
 ```